rizdaprasetya/Raw-Domain-Extension-Price/README.md

 # Raw Domain Prices
 This Repo aim to provide visibility of information on Raw/Actual/At-Cost/Real domain extension prices.
 Visit the pricing table here:
 - [Cloudflare TLDs domain pricing dump](./scrap-cloudflare-domain-pricing/cloudflare-domain-pricing-dump.csv) from Cloudflare registrar API.
-Updated (August 2022).
+Updated (January 2023).
 Checkout [that folder](./scrap-cloudflare-domain-pricing/) to learn more.

 Might be useful for:
 - To make sure you are not overcharged by your Domain Registry.